logiqai/docs/data-management/extract.md

 # Extract

-LOGIQ.AI provides pre-built rules to parse the fields of ingested log events.
+Apica Ascent provides pre-built rules to parse the fields of ingested log events.
 However, you can customize these rules to meet your specific needs.
 Here's how:

 1. Select a log line that you want to create an extract rule for.
 2. Hover/Click on the ellipsis button that's available on the log line.